ianofearth/words/README.md

 <li>Go to www.github.com/ianofearth</li>
 <li>Check the repositories tab and locate the "words" project folder</li>
 <li>In the right hand column it will say "HTTPS clone URL, click on the clipboard icon below that</li>
-<li>Enter your terminal, change to Desktop directory:cd Desktop</li>
+<li>Enter your terminal, change to Desktop directory, in command line: cd Desktop</li>
 <li>Into the command line type: git clone (copy and paste the clone URL) words</li>
-<li>This will create a folder in your desktop called "words" holding the project folders and files</li>
+<li>This will create a folder on your desktop called "words" holding the project folders and files</li>
 <li>Change directory to words: cd words</li>
 <li>Download and install bundler</li>
 <li>To gain access to the proper versions of gems, in the command line run: bundle</li>